 The health benefits of breakfast are really important, especially for young people.
-A recent report from the Australian Bureau of Statistics has found that one in seven school children are skipping breakfast and missing out on the important benefits.
+A recent report from the Australian Bureau of Statistics has found that one in seven school children are skipping a morning meal and missing out on the important benefits of breakfast.

 It’s a worrying statistic given that eating breakfast has been linked with improved English and maths skills in school children!
 The next time your child wants to skip breakfast, here are some tips below to consider.

 Breakfast is often referred to as the most important meal of the day.
 Breakfast means “breaking the fast” as it could be up to 10 hours since your child ate their last meal.
 Research shows that people who eat breakfast regularly are less likely to be overweight or obese.